NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 The main advantage of using a modern deep learning backend such as Keras/Tensorflow consists in the possibility to change the neural network architecture quickly as the developer is not forced to fine tune the code in order to achieve efficient memory management and PDF convolution performance.

-The current `n3fit` code supports sequential dense networks with custom number of layers, nodes, activation functions and initializers from [Keras](https://keras.io/).
+The current `n3fit` code supports feed-forward multilayer perceptron neural networks (also known as sequential dense networks in ML code frameworks) with custom number of layers, nodes, activation functions and initializers from [Keras](https://keras.io/).

 A big difference in comparison to `nnfit` is the number of neural networks involved in the fit.
 Here we use a **single neural network** model which maps the input (x, log x) to 8 outputs, nominally they correspond exactly the 8 PDF flavours defined in NNPDF3.1.